oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 {: #figleaftxtokenbody title="Example: Txn-Token Body"}

 # Txn-Token Service
-A Txn-Token Service provides a profile of the OAuth 2.0 Token Exchange {{RFC8693}} endpoint that can respond to Txn-Token issuance requests.
-In addition to profiling the OAuth 2.0 Token Exchange {{RFC8693}} specification, new parameters are also defined.
+A Txn-Token Service defines a profile of the OAuth 2.0 Token Exchange {{RFC8693}} endpoint that can respond to Txn-Token issuance requests.
+This profile of the OAuth 2.0 Token Exchange {{RFC8693}} specification MUST be used to obtain Txn-Tokens.
 The unique properties of the Txn-Token requests and responses are described below.
 The Txn-Token Service MAY optionally support other OAuth 2.0 endpoints and features, but that is not a requirement for it to be a Txn-Token Service.

 Each Trust Domain MUST have exactly one logical Txn-Token Service.